mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/system_integrator/esdq.rst

       ros2 topic list

 #.
-Once your configuration is set, you can proceed to run the |esdq| test
+Once your configuration is set, you can proceed to run the Intel® Edge Software Device Qualification (Intel® ESDQ) test
    and generate the report.

    .. code-block:: bash